roadsidemultimedia/Docs/configure/pagelines-store.md

 To access the Store, you may purchase direct from our [website](http://www.pagelines.com/shop) to find the products you need.

-You can purchase them directly, or if you're a Plus subscriber, get your Plus Extensions here, too.

 ## Installing Store Products ##

 Once you have completed your purchase, login to your [PageLines Account](http://www.pagelines.com/my-account/).